Azure/azure-sdk-for-java/sdk/clientcore/http-okhttp3/README.md

 # Client Core OkHttp HTTP plugin library for Java

-Client Core OkHttp HTTP client is a plugin for the `azure-core` HTTP client API.
+Client Core OkHttp HTTP client is a plugin for the `io.clientcore.core` HTTP client API.

 ## Getting started

 ### Prerequisites

-- A Java Development Kit (JDK), version 8 or later.
+- A Java Development Kit (JDK), version 17 or later.

 ### Include the package